rochekollie/blog/posts/string_along_with_javascript_strings.md

 The next output is `He said, "Watch the 100 foot giant fall."`.
 And the last output is `He said, "Watch the giant fall."`.

+Template literals (introduced with backticks) allow for easy string interpolation, enabling the embedding of expressions within strings.

 ### Escape Sequences

 In computer science,
 escape sequences are character combinations that have a different meaning than the characters they contain.
 They are used to represent characters that are difficult or impossible to represent directly.
+Special characters can be included in strings using escape characters, such as `\n` for a new line or `\"` for a double quote within a string.

 Escape sequences are used to represent: